SilenusTA/StreamRoller/extensions/discord/README.md

 ## Discord credentials
 Currnetly the extension reads the environment variable "DISCORD_TOKEN" to be able to connect to the discord needed.
 You will need to provide a token in your PC's environment variable to use this addon

+## Future ideas?!?
+- send a chat message to discord.
+This would allow a viewer (using a command) to send a message to a discord channel.
+Useful for reminders, saving the viewers from having to switch to discord to remind me of things.